adncllng/vmock/src/pages/news/en/project-someones-newest-addition.md

 date: 1899-12-28T14:20:00.000Z
 description: >-
-  Happy to be joining the ranks of Project Someone at Concordia University as artist-researcher in Art, Participatory Practice and Documentary Representation.
+  Happy to be joining the ranks of Project Someone at Concordia University as core artist and research affiliate in Dialogic Art, Participatory Practice and Documentary Representation.
 ---
 .